XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 }
 ```

-Alternatively, you can use the `sign` method of a wallet to sign a transaction and then use `submitSignedReliable(tx_blob)` to submit it.
+Alternatively, you can use the `sign` method of a wallet to sign a transaction and then use `submitAndWait(tx_blob)` to submit it.
 This can be useful for building [reliable transaction submission](reliable-transaction-submission.html) that can recover from power outages and other disasters.
 (The library does not handle disaster recovery on its own.)